“Food, [for us], is inseparable from sharing. There is no great meal unless it is shared with family and friends.” – Jacques Pepin, Chef

 You can only believe this philosophy when you actually see with your own eyes the amazing vegetables and fruit growing in the garden without using any pesticides or chemical fertilizers whatsoever.
 A miracle.
 And then the final leap of faith happens when you pick and eat any of these organic ingredients either on its own or as part of a more complex dish.
 The proof is before your eyes but most of all, it is literally sitting on your plate.

-Some Orvieto specialties that you could try during your farm stay: extra virgin olive oil produced by our very own olive groves, umbrichelli (a local type of thick spaghetti made only with flour & water), black truffles, handmade pecorino cheese, sheep’s milk ricotta, porcini mushrooms, Umbrian salamis and prosciutto, local cannellini beans and lentils, and saffron.
+Some Orvieto specialties that you can try at various restaurants in the area are: umbrichelli (a local type of thick spaghetti made only with flour & water), black truffles, handmade pecorino cheese, sheep’s milk ricotta, porcini mushrooms, boar, rabbit, guinea fowl, Umbrian salamis, capocollo and prosciutto, local cannellini beans and lentils, and saffron.

 OLIVE GROVE